-With a scholarship from the Alexandros Onassis Foundation he took part as a researcher in the programme of research into and analysis of the works of the Byzantine Maïstor Ioannes Koukouzeles.
+With a scholarship from the Alexandros Onassis foundation he took part as a researcher in the programme of research into and analysis of the works of the Byzantine Maïstor Ioannis Koukouzelis.

-Since 1981, he has served the art of chant: as lampadarios at the Church of the Nativity of the Theotokos, Tripoli, at Our Lady Palatiane, Petroupolis, at St Irene (Aiolou St) in Athens, and as Protopsaltes at St Philothei and at St Eustathius, Perissos, and at Our Lady Pantovasilissa, Rafina.
-Since 2014, he has been Protopsaltes at Aghii Anarghyri, the historic dependency (metochi) of the Holy Sepulchre in Athens (Plaka district).
+Since 1981, he has served the art of chant.
+Since 2014, he has been Protopsaltis at Aghii Anarghyri, the historic dependency (metochi) of the Holy Sepulchre in Athens (Plaka district).

-Since 1996, he has taught at the School of Byzantine Music of the Archbishopric of Athens (Church of the Fount of Life, Akadimias St), while in 2013 he became Director of the School’s Byzantine Choir.
+Since 1996, he has taught at the School of Byzantine Music of the Archbishopric of Athens (Church of the fount of Life, Akadimias St).

-Since 1983, as a member of the Hellenic Byzantine Choir, directed by Lykourgos Angelopoulos, he has taken part in more than 900 events in Greece and in 30 countries in Europe, Asia, America, and Africa.
-In addition, he has with the Choir taken part in the presentation of works of ancient Greek music, ancient Roman chant and modern music at the ancient theatres of Epidaurus and Delphi, the Odeion of Herod Atticus, etc., with radio and television recordings in Greece and abroad, and in the publication of CDs and cassettes in Greece and France.
+From 1983 to 2008, as a member of the Hellenic Byzantine Choir, directed by Lykourgos Angelopoulos, he has taken part in more than 900 events in Greece and in 30 countries in Europe, Asia, America, and Africa.

 He worked as a music producer with Hellenic Radio from 1985 to 2005, while since 2009 he has worked with the radio station of the Church of Greece in the field of Byzantine music.